artsnoob/gpt/README.txt

 25/05/2024:

+Added the ability to send files to the API by adding a file switch:
+For example: "gpt -f /path/to/file what does this script do".

+25/05/2024:

 Added the ability to add arguments in the CLI to gptsyntaxbeta.py.
 For example, when gpt is set as an alias in ~./zshrc to run "python3 ~/gpt.py", you can just type: "gpt how are you today".